Environment and Sustainability (ENVS) - Bachelor of Arts

 An opportunity to apply skills and knowledge from course work to an employmentsetting.
 Prerequisite: approval from an Environmental Studies advisor and the Program Director.

 ENVS 605.
-Science for Environmental Management.
-(3 Credits)
+The Field of Environmental Management.
+(2 Credits)

 Analysis of the key interactions between environmental policy and management, focusing on environmental decision-making within an array of policy contexts.
 Emphasis is on important federal policies such as the Clean Water Act and National Environmental Policy Act, with attention to the institutions, actors, and ideas driving environmental policy in the US and abroad.

 ENVS 611.
-Integrative Skills for Environmental Management.
-(3 Credits)
+Environmental Project Development and Management.
+(5 Credits)

 ENVS 612.
-Introduction to Analysis and Assessment for Environmental Management.
+Quantitative Methods in Environmental Management.
 (3 Credits)

 ENVS 615.
 From Climate Science to Action.
 (3 Credits)